TS552 - Measuring equipment Vevor - Free user manual and instructions

 APPENDIX: TEST LEAD ASSEMBLY

-Before you use the supplied test leads that are without a probe, must connect them to the alligator clips as described as follows:
+Before you use the supplied test leads that are without a probe, you must connect them to the alligator clips as described as follows:

-- Refer to Figure 23, insert the specified end of each test lead into corresponding alligator clip until the end is reached.
+- Refer to Figure 23, insert the specified end of each test lead into the corresponding alligator clip until the end is reached.

 NOTE